 The Dennis family – owned the house from 1914 to – 1965.
 Read more about the Dennis family

 Cyril and Hilda Williams – owned the house from 1965 to about 1972.
-Read more about Cyril Williams
+There was no connection between Cyril and the family of John and Emma Williams who had owned the property earlier.

 The Algate family – Roger and Janthia Algate acquired the property about 1972.
 Roger was a primary school teacher in Thornbury.
 Janthia was a planning officer.
 They rented out the house for a couple of years whilst they had a period in Germany where Roger was teaching service families.
 During this period the house was let out, first to a young couple, Jeremy Coles and Jeanette Liddell, and then to a colourful couple, Mollie Benson-Cowell and Edward (Teddy) Cowell) and their two lively dogs who badly damaged the woodwork inside the house.
 When Roger and Janthia returned from Germany, they got jobs in South Molton, Devon and moved to live there.